1-877-929-7245

 • Breakfast, Dinner

-Along our way to Loen, we stop at the Fjaerland Glacier Museum, where entrance is included, and you are free to look around.
+Today we travel by coach to Geiranger, an idyllic village nestled on the banks of a UNESCO listed fjord.
+We take a quick ferry ride to Manheller, then drive to the Fjaerland Glacier Museum, where you have free time to explore.
 Housed in a building designed by the architect Sverre Fehn, the museum's external design reflects the surrounding landscape of jagged mountains and angular glaciers.
-Inside, award-winning exhibits tell the story of Norway's landscapes and history of glaciology.
+Inside, award-winning exhibits tell the story of Norway's glacial landscapes and explore the history of glaciology.

 Includes